History of Evansville, Indiana: The early twentieth century

 As the new century began, residential growth in the city continued to move eastward, particularly with the development of the Bayard Park Neighborhood, Washington Avenue and Lincolnshire.
 Manufacturing also took off, particularly in the automobile and refrigeration industries.
 Chrysler began making Plymouths on the city's north side, while Seeger, Sunbeam, and Servel made ice-boxes.

 Around this time Evansville also served as the birthplace of the Indiana Klan, a branch of the Ku Klux Klan.
-In 1920 Joe Huffington was chosen by Imperial Wizard William J. Simmons of Atlanta, Georgia to start an official Indiana chapter of the Ku Klux Klan.
-Huffington left for Indiana and setup his first headquarters in Evansville.
+In 1920 Joe Huffington was chosen by Imperial Wizard William J. Simmons of Atlanta, Georgia, to start an official Indiana chapter of the Ku Klux Klan.
+Huffington left for Indiana and set up his first headquarters in Evansville.
 There Huffington met D.C.
 Stephenson, who quickly became one of the leading members of chapter.
 Stephenson was a leader among the local Democratic Party.
 The organization reached its highest point of power during the years that followed, and by 1925 over half the members of the Indiana General Assembly, the Governor of Indiana, and many other high-ranking members of the government were all members of the Klan.
 However soon after scandal destroyed the Klan's image as the defenders of justice, and internal strife left the Klan nearly powerless as members abandoned the organization by the tens of thousands.

 Benjamin Bosse, Evansville mayor from 1912 to 1922, whose motto "When everybody boosts, everybody wins," came to symbolize an era of growth and prosperity in the region.
 The city saw exponential growth, particularly in the production of lumber and the manufacturing of furniture.
 By 1920, there were more than two dozen furniture companies in Evansville, including one in which Bosse himself had an ownership interest.

 In the decades of the 1920s and 1930s city leaders attempted to improve Evansville's transportation position.
 Evansville successfully lobbied to be located on the Chicago-to-Miami "Dixie Bee Highway" (U.S. Highway 41).
 A bridge was built across the Ohio River in 1932 and in that same decade steps were first taken to develop an airport.

 As it did elsewhere in the country, the Great Depression of the 1930s was a time of high unemployment and business and banking failure.
 In 1937 a massive flood covering 500 city blocks proved to be a major crisis.
 With steamboats less of a factor in the local economy, city and federal officials responded to the flood with about fifty years of levee construction that penned and hid the Ohio River behind a barrier of earthen berms and concrete walls.

 Just before the outbreak of World War II, oil discovery in the area brought an economic boom, and with it gambling dens and a thoroughbred racetrack at Ellis Park on the orphaned piece of Kentucky north of the river.